adrianskelton/project-2/README.md

 The exact same block is shown on the opposite side of the screen, the only difference is the word computer instead of the user name.
 No more screenshots added of this image changing as it is the same as the users functionality and would be redundant.

-### Changing facial expression image with appropriate text of who wins and how.
+### Changing facial expression image with appropriate text of who wins and how

 There are 4 different states of the images, static when the game starts, a win, a lose and a draw.
 Each of these are reflected in the text above the image and the girls expression to match.